twanjobs68/Capstone_web_design_2024_2025/README.md

 READ ME
-Project Title   TG s Music App
+Project Title   TG'S Music VAULT
-Description: This application allows the user to select a genre of music from a drop downlist and be provided with several predetermined songs from that genre.
+Description: This application allows the user to select a genre of music from a drop downlist and be provided with several predetermined songs in a table that genre.

 Table of contents/Instructions